aledelmo/3DSlicer_Plugins/TractographyPelvis/README.md

 ## Usage

-The module works directly on a diffusion image node, to obtain one load your diffusion data either using the DiffusionPelvis plug-in or the standard module 'Diffusion-weighted DICOM Import' (despite the name it allows to import also from the NIfTI and NRRD formats).
+The module works directly on a diffusion image node, to obtain one load your diffusion data either using the [DiffusionPelvis][5] plug-in or the standard module 'Diffusion-weighted DICOM Import' (despite the name it allows to import also from the NIfTI and NRRD formats).

 We suggest to always denoise the image before preparing the tractogram.